 SCBWI members, if you would like to be involved, or have ideas for events you would like to happen in our network, contact us on firstname.lastname@example.org.
 We are keen to encourage members to form social and critique groups and partnerships in their part of the South West.
 Do get in touch using the contact form below.

 We have a Facebook group for members in the South West to chat, share information and find out about meetings.
 And Exeter Picturebookers has its own Facebook group too.
 Please contact us if you would like to join – it’s a really good way to get in touch with other members, find out about latest writing news and events, and be sure to have all the up-to-date SCBWI event info.

 Our Featured Illustrator… Jools Wilson

 Thank you Jools for our SCBWI South West banner.
 Jools is an artist and illustrator from Wiltshire and studied HND Fine Art.
 She has had illustrations published in ‘Stew’ magazine and has illustrated a book of poetry.
 Jools also designs mugs, tea towels, cards, & jewellery which she sells in her online shop.
-If you’d like to have your work featured on our banner here and on Facebook, get in touch with Rita: email@example.com.
+If you’d like to have your work featured on our banner here and on Facebook, get in touch with Lydia: email@example.com.

 Get in touch with our Network!

 SCBWI has a zero-tolerance policy against harassment of any kind.
 Any violation of this policy is actionable.